spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 You can modify the Kubeadm file to configure your Edge cluster to use an OIDC Identity Provider (IDP) for authentication.
 You can use a custom third-party IDP such as Okta or you can use Palette as your IDP.

-When you add the PXK-E pack to a cluster profile, Palette displays the OIDC IDP options listed below:
+When you add the K3s pack to a cluster profile, Palette displays the OIDC IDP options listed below:

 - **None**: This setting does not require OIDC configuration for the cluster.
 It displays in the YAML file as `noauth`.